mqwilber/rsf_swine/docs/data_extraction_notes.md

 *Running an `extract_*.R` script for a study*

+**Update**: Study names can now be passed in via the command line.
+For example,

+> Rscript extract_*.R txcamp

 1. Open the `extract_*.R` script
 2. Look for a line similar to `if(studynm %in% c('srel_contact'))`.
 3. Replace the `srel_contact`, in this example, with the study name you are considering (e.g. `tejon`, `txcamp`, etc.).
 4. Covariates will be formatted for all studies that are named and this can take a long time for some studies.
 So I have been just running one, or a few, at a time.

-### Studies for which no covariates have been extracted as of March 21, 2018
+### Studies for which no covariates have been extracted as of April 25, 2018

-1. cali0, ..., cali4
+1. cali3, cali4 (these are individual pigs)
 2. canada
-3. florida
-4. ga_bill
+4. ga_bill(break into separate pigs)
-5. ga_steve
+5. ga_steve (break into separate pigs)
-6. judas_pig
+6. judas_pig (Break into separate pigs)
 	- Ignore until we figure out the capturing times
 7. la_hartley
 8. la_steve
 9. michigan
-10. mo_kurt0, ..., mo_kurt8
+10. mo_kurt1, ..., mo_kurt8 (these are separate pigs, for the most part).
 11. sc_jim2
 12. scjim1
 13. srel_vacuum
 14. srs_kilgo
 15. tx_christy_14r
 16. tx_chirsty_15r
-17. tx_susan
-18. tx_tyler_k1
-19. tx_tyler_w1
-	- Need NDVI for this study still.
-Site currently down.

-**Priorities for extraction**

-1. cali0, ..., cali4
-1. florida
-1. michigan
-1. mo_kurt0, ..., mo_kurt9
-1. tx_tyler_w1
-1. tx_tyler_k1
-1. tx_susan
-1. ga_bill
-1. ga_steve
-1. la_hartley
-1. scjim1
-1. sc_jim2
-1. canada
-	- This is one could be tricky as a lot of the crop data isn't consistent into Canada.
-We might have to exclude this one...
-1. srs_kilgo
-1. tx_christy_14r
-1. tx_chirsty_15r
-1. Others